marora1549/The-BigCane-Rum/planning.md

 ## Next Steps
 1. Final testing and quality assurance
-   - Cross-browser testing
+   - ✅ Cross-browser testing
-   - Mobile device testing
+   - ✅ Mobile device testing
-   - Performance optimization validation
+   - ✅ Performance optimization validation
-   - Security testing
+   - ✅ Security testing
-   - Accessibility validation
+   - ✅ Accessibility validation

+## Project Completion Status (Updated May 20, 2025)
+- Core Feature Implementation: 100% Complete
+- Content Development: 100% Complete
+- Responsive Design: 100% Complete
+- Performance Optimization: 100% Complete
+- Security Implementation: 100% Complete
+- Testing and Quality Assurance: 100% Complete

+The Big Cane Rum website project is now complete and ready for launch.
+All tasks from the task list have been completed, all pages are properly implemented, and the code is well-structured, secure, and optimized for performance.
+The website now provides a premium, immersive experience that perfectly reflects the brand's luxurious yet energetic character.

 ## Design Direction (Maintained from Original Plan)
 - **Color Scheme**: Neon lights, electric blues, vibrant pinks, and deep purples against dark backgrounds